Last Updated on November 9, 2020

-Camping in the New Forest is available at a number of sites, some have power and facilities and others require campers to be fully self-contained.
-We stayed at a few camping areas around the forest, the favourite being Aldridge Hill, near Brockenhurst.
-Aldridge Hill has no toilets or showers, so best for motor-homes and caravans that have their own ensuite facilities.
+Camping in the New Forest is available at a number of sites, some have power and facilities, and others require campers to be fully self-contained.
+We stayed at a few camping areas around the forest, our favorite was Aldridge Hill, near Brockenhurst.
+Aldridge Hill has no toilets or showers, so it is best for motor-homes and caravans that have their own ensuite facilities.
 We toured with a little caravan and happily stayed close by the stream for days to let the kids play freely.

-It was my favourite site in the forest.
-We had one of the best pitches – opposite a wooded area with a stream for the kids to play in, views across to the heathlands and ponies wandering through the site.
+It was my favorite campsite in the forest, we had one of the best pitches – opposite a wooded area with a stream for the kids to play in, views across to the heathlands, and ponies wandering through the site.
 An icecream van even pulled in one day, which was an unexpected surprise and a treat for the kids.

 New Forest Ponies

-New Forest ponies graze freely throughout the National Park, roughly 3000 graze the pastures along with donkeys, cattle and pigs.
-They are not technically wild as they are all owned by ‘commoners’ and are rounded up in autumn and spring to be checked for health and young colts are taken out of the herds.
+New Forest ponies graze freely throughout the National Park, roughly 3000 of them graze the pastures along with donkeys, cattle, and pigs.
+They are not technically wild as they are all owned by ‘commoners’ and are rounded up in autumn and spring to be checked for health and young colts are taken out of the herds to restrict breeding.

-Many properties within the New forest have rights attached which allow the property owners to agist restricted numbers of livestock in the New Forest.
-The commoner pays an annual fee each animal, they also have to brand the animals with a registered ‘mark’ which is listed with the ‘Verderers’ who are a group of 10 people appointed the job of keeping everything legal.
+Many privately owned properties within the New Forest National Park have rights attached which allow the property owners to agist restricted numbers of livestock in the New Forest.
+The commoner pays an annual fee each animal, they also have to brand the animals with a registered ‘mark’ which is listed with the ‘Verderers’ who are a group of 10 people appointed to the job of keeping everything legal.

 The Verderers have control over the stallions in the forest to ensure breeding is kept under control.

-Exploring the New Forest is a pleasure, plenty of public walking paths meander through the woodlands and most campsites include the free-roaming ponies.
+Exploring the New Forest is so much fun, plenty of public walking paths meander through the woodlands and most campsites include the free-roaming ponies.
 Do not feed or touch them though as this encourages them to seek food and can make them a danger to people.